Product adoption metrics: 12 key metrics + how to measure them

 6. Churn rate

 Churn rate measures the percentage of customers who stop using your product over a given time period.
-It helps you track user retention and identify how well you're maintaining long-term engagement and satisfaction.
+It helps you track user retention and identify how well you are maintaining long-term engagement and satisfaction.

 Users leave products all the time.
-It's a natural part of the user life cycle—but that doesn't mean you shouldn’t be doing everything you can to slow or stop churn.
+It is a natural part of the user life cycle - but that does not mean you should not be doing everything you can to slow or stop churn.
 Churn can be measured in a number of ways, and one of the best is simply to look at the percentage of customer churn.
 Essentially, this metric tells you what percentage of your customers are leaving compared to your total customer base.

 Track your churn rates monthly to see how well your long-term user adoption strategies are working.
-If you’re chipping away at friction points and improving feature flows, you’ll see that churn line improve over time.
+If you are chipping away at friction points and improving feature flows, you will see that churn line improve over time.

 7. Customer Lifetime Value (CLTV)